-"I enjoyed every minute of my time at Sumner College.
+"I enjoyed every minute of my time at Summer College.
 The staff and faculty really cared about us and always went above and beyond".

-Amy E ~ LPN Graduate
+Amy E - LPN Graduate

-Security of Campus Grounds car doors, and securing personal valuables when unattended.
-The Campus Safety Team is always avail-The College is committed to campus safety and able to meet with individuals, groups and clubs to security.
-Currently, the institution does not maintain discuss safety, crime prevention methods and related any special relationship with State and local police issues. and does not have an agreement with those police agencies (such as written memoranda of under-Sumner College provides the following crime prevenstanding) to investigate alleged crimes.
-Parking lots, tion services: pedestrian walkways, high-traffic areas, buildings, exterior lighting and grounds are maintained.
-Doors Incident and crime reports are secured each evening.
-Shrubs, trees and vege-Crime information and data to local police tation are trimmed regularly by maintenance staff. agencies Members of the campus community are encouraged to report all hazards, exterior lighting deficiencies or Timely notices of criminal activity grounds problems to maintenance at 503-972.6230.
+Security of Campus Grounds

+The College is committed to campus safety and security.
+Currently, the institution does not maintain any special relationship with State and local police and does not have an agreement with those police agencies (such as written memoranda of understanding) to investigate alleged crimes.
+Parking lots, pedestrian walkways, high-traffic areas, buildings, exterior lighting and grounds are maintained.
+Doors are secured each evening.
+Shrubs, trees and vegetation are trimmed regularly by maintenance staff.
+Members of the campus community are encouraged to report all hazards, exterior lighting deficiencies or grounds problems to maintenance at 503-972.6230.